1. Introduction

 As our population and technological prowess have grown, so has our impact.
 According to many geologists, we’re now living in the Anthropocene Age.

-3. Destruction of habitat
+3. Destruction and alteration of habitat

-- Fire suppression and/or Increasing fire frequency
+1. Fire suppression and/or increasing fire frequency

-If an animal or plant is endangered or threatened, habitat loss or degradation is the most likely cause.
+If an animal or plant species is endangered or threatened, habitat loss or degradation is the most likely cause.
 80% of all threatened birds are experiencing habitat loss or degradation.
 The same is true for 83% of all threatened mammals, and 91% of all threatened plants.

 4. Habitat Fragmentation